m3lcy/Enterprise-Network/README.md

   **Port security restricts unauthorized device access, ensuring secure segmentation.** <br/>

 **Automation & Templates** <br/>
-- Ansible is used to automate configurations.
+- Ansible is used to automate configurations for various protocols and routing.
 - Jinja2 templates dynamically generate device configurations, reducing manual effort and ensuring consistency.
 - Automated logging and configuration deployment allow the network to be managed efficiently while preventing errors from manual configuration. <br/>